wp-plugins/content-views-query-and-display-post-page/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Query and display posts in responsive grid, list layouts easier than ever, without coding!
+Query and display posts by category, tag, author... in responsive grid, list layouts easier than ever, without coding!

 == Description ==

-Have you ever wanted to display some posts on your WordPress homepage in grid layout, or:
+Have you ever wanted to display posts by category, on your WordPress homepage in responsive grid layout, or:

-* display multiple posts in responsive grid layout in a specific page
+* display posts in grid layout in a page
+* display posts by tag
+* display posts by author
-* display posts in descending order of Title
+* sort posts in descending order of Title
 * replace boring Next, Prev button of WordPress theme by a beautiful pagination
-* display thumbnail in different size than 150x150 or 300x300
+* display thumbnail in different size than 150x150 or 300x300 ?
-* display posts of a specific author
-* display posts which have a specific tag or in a specific category ?

 How do you do?